Frequently Asked Question Topics:

 same caution you would exercise when visiting a big U.S. city, you won't have any

 trouble.
-In addition, the International Education Center monitors the situation in
+In addition, the Office of International Education monitors the situation

 of State issues a Travel Warning.
 Be careful, but don't be afraid to travel and study